mahirkg/uc-berkeley-ml-ai-repo/required-assignment-5.1/README.md

 # Required Assignment 5.1: Will the Customer Accept the Coupon?
-The goal of this assignment was to use our learnings so far to determine the characteristics of customers who accepted driving coupons versus those who did not.
-I focused my independent investigation on coupons for coffee houses.
+The goal of this assignment was to use our learnings so far to determine the characteristics of drivers who accepted coupons versus those who did not.
+I focused my independent investigation on coupons for coffee houses, as well as on coupons accepted by driver over 50 years of age.

 ## Relevant Files
 - The Jupyter notebook used for the analysis can be found [here](assignment.ipynb).
 - The CSV file referenced by it can be found [here](data/coupons.csv).
 - The images of the figures generated as part of the analysis can be [here](images/).
-- The non-technical report can be found [here](report.pdf).
+- The non-technical report can be found [here](report.rtf).

 ## Summary of Findings
 Drivers are more likely to accept the coffee house coupons when: